Triathlon England Awards 2025 Winner

 Cancellations/Deferrals/Refunds

 Once you enter this event, if your entry is not claimed within the statutory 14 day cooling-off period.
 We do not offer refunds.
-Right from the launch of tickets way back in July 2023 costs are incurred, work is untaken on your behalf from web development, securing our medical team, ordering medals and cups a long way in advance so we can have them shipped not flown here, logistical organisation, risk assessments, project management time – this list goes on.
+Right from the launch of tickets in July 2024 costs are incurred, work is untaken on your behalf from web development, securing our medical team, ordering medals and hats a long way in advance so we can have them shipped not flown here, logistical organisation, risk assessments, project management time – this list goes on an on.

 We understand the frustration of injuries and therefore if you become unable to take part in the event for any reason your entry fees may be credited for use on a future Croyde Ocean event.
 You may defer your ticket or transfer it to a fellow competitor.

-DEFERRALS: You must defer your place by 60 days of the race date.
+DEFERRALS: You must defer your place by 11 May.
 After that deferrals or refunds will be not permitted under any circumstances.
 If no Croyde Ocean events are organised you will not receive a refund after deferral.
-You must use your deferred place within 180 days of the race date.
-Following the conclusion of the 180 days you will not be able to use your deferred place.
+You must use your deferred place within 220 days of the race date.
+Following the conclusion of the 220 days you will not be able to use your deferred place.

-TRANSFERS: You may transfer your ticket to friend/fellow competitor up to 30 days before the event date.
+TRANSFERS: You may transfer your ticket to friend/fellow competitor as long as you do this before 11 June.

 Deferrals and transfers are done on line, within the timeframe above via Etchrock ticket system.
 Please do not email us and ask.
 Simply log onto Etchrock and follow the steps.
 Use the HELP button and type in the word defer ticket or transfer ticket.
 Depending on what you want to do.